BP agrees to record criminal penalties for U.S. oil spill

 Holder said at a news conference to discuss the criminal settlement that while the government and BP had held talks to resolve the civil claims, the sides had not been able to agree on a "satisfactory" number.
 He said a deal was still possible but the government was moving ahead to the February trial.

 Negligence is a key issue.
-A gross negligence finding could nearly quadruple civil damages owed by BP under the Clean Water Act to $21 billion.
+A gross negligence finding could nearly quadruple civil damages owed by BP under the Clean Water Act to $21 billion in a straight-line calculation.

 Chief Financial Officer Brian Gilvary said the company's provisions should be enough to cover liabilities, provided it avoids a conviction for gross negligence, and that it had shareholder support to fight the case should that happen.